 Most of the companies polled in Forrester’s recent report, State of Retailing Online, shared that their challenges in doing personalization were based on various factors including the amount of data they have, siloes between in-store experience data and their web experience data, problems with catalog updates, etc.

 A high percentage of the companies polled are measuring personalization only on the web and only about 4% are measuring personalization across the entire business.

 And nearly 50% of the companies are building up more stores.

 “It becomes more and more expensive to operate a retail business,” said Roland Villemoes, CTO of Alpha Solutions USA, using this Forrester analysis to launch into his Sitecore Symposium 2019 session: Building a connected omnichannel experience with hundreds of offline/online stores.

 As a commerce business with physical and digital store experiences, how do you enable data-driven, omnichannel customer journeys?

 Roland explores the answer to this question by detailing a customer success story with Pet Supplies Plus, a leading franchisor and operator of more than 400 pet-specialty stores in 33 states and plans to grow.
-Pet Supplies Plus worked with Alpha Solutions to extend its neighborhood in-store feel across its online experience with Sitecore Experience Commerce.
+Pet Supplies Plus worked with Alpha Solutions to extend its neighborhood brick and mortar store feel across its online experience with Sitecore Experience Commerce.